Minesweeper-1/HQC-Team-Minesweeper-1/README.md

     Generally:
 	- Removed all unnecessary `using` directives
-	- Moved all `using` directives inside of the `namespace`s
+	- Moved all `using` directives inside the `namespace`s
-	- Removed all unnecessary whitespaces
+	- Removed all unnecessary whitespace
 	- Removed all inadequate comments

     In the class `ConsoleInputProvider.cs`: